 - ① Check bus routes and purchase tickets at the ticket booths located at the Arrivals Hall (1F) of Terminal 1 near Gates 4 & 9 or outside by Gates 4, 6, 7, 8, 11 or 13.Tickets at Terminal 2 can be purchased from the bus terminal at the Transportation Center (B1)

 - ② Check bus boarding number indicated on the ticket.

 - ③ Go to the bus boarding location and double check bus route and departure time.

-How to take a Taxi
+How to take a taxi

-Taxi Types and Fares
+Taxi types and fares

-Basic fare begins at 3,000 won (based on Seoul fare) with an additional charge of 20% from the basic fare at nighttime (24:00-04:00).
+Base fare begins at 3,800 won (Seoul standard) with a 20% increased charge from the base fare at nighttime (24:00-04:00).

-This page was last updated on August 24, 2017, and therefore information may differ from what is presented here.
+This page was last updated on August 26, 2019 and therefore information may differ from what is presented here.